 - Friday: 9am to 4.45pm

 Our telephone lines are open between 9am and 5pm Monday to Friday.
 Or find the information you need online.

 We are not currently taking cash and cheques at Kingsley House using the automated till.
 Please use a different payment method during this time.

 We are working with partners to find accommodation solutions for people currently sleeping rough.

-Where possible this will be self contained to maximise the number of people able to self isolate if they show symptoms of coronavirus.
+Where possible this will be self contained to maximise the number of people able to self isolate if they show symptoms of COVID-19.